Submandibular Gland Cancer

 Submandibular gland cancers

 Malignant tumors of the submandibular gland are usually not encapsulated.
 They grow fast and spread to regional lymph nodes.
-They invade surrounding tissues (eg nerves) and develop by disrupting their functions.
+They invade surrounding tissues (eg, nerves) and develop by disrupting their functions.
 Malignant submandibular gland tumors can metastasize to distant areas such as the lungs, liver, brain, and bones.
 The most common submandibular gland cancers are the following;

 Adenoid cystic carcinoma